FAQs about the Kundiman Retreat:

 Q: I messed up my application.
 May I re-submit?

 A: You may withdraw your application and resubmit before the deadline.
+Please note: If you resubmit your application, you will unfortunately be required to repay the application fee.

 The Retreat